weights for pooled cross-sections over waves (a)-(f)

 4. sum newwgt if newwgt>0 - 'Obs' is the unweighted number of observations. total newwgt if newwgt>0 - 'Total' is the weighted number of observations.

-#3 Updated by Andrew Brown almost 2 years ago
+#3 Updated by Andrew Brown about 2 years ago

 Could I ask a related question to this?

 For those cases not assigned a weight because 'a person in a household where there is no person who has been enumerated at every wave up to wave w will get a weight of zero.
 Such people should not be given a weight, as the weights for all other sample members are calculated in a way that compensates for these "missing" people'

 How could/ should they be included in any analysis as SPSS 'makes them invisible' - could they be assigned the mean weight of 1?